 When you pray the "Send Me" prayer, be like Isaiah who said boldly, "Here am I!
 Send me!"

 When you pray the "Stretch Me" prayer, don't be surprised with the answer you receive.
 You will become like a rubber band in the hands of God.
 You will grow beyond where you are to where God wants you to be.
 You will be stretched far beyond where you ever imagined.

 Make sure when you ask God to stretch you, you are willing to go through the entire stretching process.
 If you really want to grow further than where you are in God, a "Stretch Me" prayer will change you.

 A "Test Me" prayer could be dangerous on many levels if you are not prepared for what God might have in store for you.
 God will put you in situations where your spirituality will be tested.
 He will send you to places where you will need to prove your worth because that was what you prayed for.

 God tested Abraham when he was ordered to take his son to be sacrificed on Mt.
 Moriah.
 Would you have passed that test as Abraham did?
 God tested David by putting him in the presence of Saul who had set out to kill him.
 However, instead of David harming Saul.
 He was able to pass the test and walk away.

 Job declared, "When He has tested me, I shall come forth as gold" (Job 22:10).
 Can you say the same thing?
 If not, then perhaps you should not pray the "Test Me" prayer.

 Many people have been overheard saying they want God to use them.
 Then when they get opportunities to work in the kingdom, they find excuses not to do so.
 That's because their prayer for God to use them was lip service only.

-When you pray a "Use Me" prayer, it is understood that you are telling God you are available to work in the kingdom.
+When you pray a "Use Me" prayer, it is understood that you are telling God you are available and ready to work in His kingdom.
 Therefore, mean it when you pray for God to use you.